jacklee5/networking-project/README.md

 ### Quit command
 The user can quit the room by typing /quit and all other users will be notified with "[name] has left"
 ### Message command
-The user can message a specific user by typing /pchat [username] [message]
+The user can message a specific user by typing /pchat [usernames] [message] You can type a list of usernames separated by spaces.
+Each username should have the @ symbol before it
 ### Nuke command
 The user can nuke a phrase by typing /nuke [nukephrase] This kicks all users with messages that match the regex [nukephrase] in the last 10 minutes